Teens Turning Green Select Program Calendar

 Our programs focus on relevant themes that resonate in daily life, on school campuses, and in local communities.
 These programs create awareness around the impact of actions, inspire change in habits, and mobilize youth around the implementation of healthy, sustainable, and just practices.
 We develop strong platforms and initiatives, and engage students globally, to be the change.

-Teens Turning Green will launch its Third Annual Project Green Challenge on October 1, 2013.
+Teens Turning Green hosts its annual challenge each October.
 This powerful, diverse and far reaching movement is a global call to action for high school and college students, to raise awareness about conscious living, informed consumption, and the collective impact of individual actions.
 Our goal is to inspire youth to transition from conventional to conscious living, take action, and sustain a healthy planet.
-PGC 2012 engaged over 2,600 students, representing 464 campuses, in 49 states, and 33 countries.
-It was an extraordinary month as we observed powerful, dynamic, passionate young leaders emerging worldwide.
+Past years of PGC have engaged around 3,000 students representing 500 campuses in 50 states and 33 countries.
+It is an extraordinary month as we observe powerful, dynamic, passionate young leaders emerging worldwide.

 The Conscious Collections (year round)

 Teens Turning Green launched the Conscious Collections in February 2013, a selection of thoughtfully curated, ethically-produced products across many lifestyle categories.
 Selected items are based on health of ingredients, environmental impact, efficacy, and verified standards like USDA Certified Organic, non-GMO, and Fair Trade.
 Live life, sustainably.
 Each monthly Collection has a unique theme.
-Take a look here.
-All proceeds support the TTG 2013 Summer Internship Program.
+Take a look at the website.
+All proceeds support the TTG Summer Internship Program.

 Project Green Spa: A Thoughtful Approach to the Daily Routine (year round)